mattsta/signal-backup/README.md

 - Windows: `~/AppData/Roaming/Signal/`

 You can also use `--old /previously/exported/dir/` to merge the new export with a previous one. _Nothing will be overwritten!_ It will put the combined results in whatever output directory you specified and leave your previos export untouched.
 Exercise is left to the reader to verify that all went well before deleting the previous one.

-## Original method
-You can try running the script _without_ `--manual` but I don't think it will work.
-You'll probably get an error like `pysqlcipher3.dbapi2.DatabaseError: file is encrypted or is not a database`